aakash-rajbhar/chai-culture-landing-page/README.md

 Premium landing page for Royal Chai, an authentic instant chai tea brand inspired by royal Indian households.

-## 🎨 Design Choices

-**1. Royal Elegance with Modern Sensibility**: The design marries traditional Indian luxury with contemporary web aesthetics.
-Using warm amber and deep brown gradients creates an immediate sense of premium quality while maintaining approachability.

-**2. Typography as Heritage**: Playfair Display for headlines and Crimson Text for body copy were chosen for their sophisticated, editorial quality that evokes the timeless nature of royal traditions without appearing dated.
-These fonts communicate both heritage and refinement.

-**3. Immersive Visual Atmosphere**: Layered background elements including gradient meshes, decorative patterns, and ornamental corner borders create depth and richness.
-Subtle animations on load and hover states add polish while maintaining the regal, composed tone appropriate for a premium product launch.

 ## 🚀 Features

 - ✅ Fully responsive design (mobile, tablet, desktop)